-We shall always public men, their public record, save where private dealings crop out in public doings, or where the one is inseparable from the other.
+Province and the Dominion.
+We shall always public men, upon their public record, save where private dealings crop out in public doings, or where the one is inseparable from the other.
 Then we know no man as we know no mercy.
 We believe there is no greater poltroon than the coward who sits at the editorial desk and is afraid to speak his mind.
-If we are only to get bill attached to a log in some part of heads and dodgers to print by smother ing our convictions, then we shall bepleased to starve.
-Yet we also know of some men presiding over newspapers who are nothing if not absuive; and who unfortunately often please and carry the crowd as does the clever home, and before we reached this ruffian on the street corner, who is overflowing with words and fertile in low smart retort.
+If we are only to get bill heads and dodgers to print by smother ing our convictions, then we shall bepleased to starve.
+Yet we also know of some men presiding over newspapers who are nothing if not absuive; and who unfortunately often please and carry the crowd as does the clever ruffian on the street corner, who is overflowing with words and fertile in low smart retort.
 These vulgar persons degrade the press to the level of those to whom they cater.
-Our face shall alwas be set against such characters.
-And now we have reached the stage whereat we cannot but express our wonder that an enterprising and an intelligent people like those inhabiting the stordy towns of the Miramichi shouid have remained so a newspaper no other part of the Dominion, that we are aware of, blessed with the natural resources, the wealth and the intelligence of Miramichi, that has not a newspaper.
-To fill the slank so long existing we have come here, and to publish a paper that may be worthy of the people among whom we have cast our lot shall be our lottiest aim.
+Our face shall alwas be set against